JackRossProjects/Graphs/projects/social/README.md

 ## 3. Questions

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `add_friendship()`?
 Why?
+Take 100 users multiplied by the average number of friends.
+Because friendship is a two way pointing edge, divide this number by 2 to get a total of 500 add_friendship calls.

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?
+993/1000 of other users will be in a user's extended social network.
+The average degrees of seperation was 5.5

 ## 4. Stretch Goal